Bait and Berley

 • any species listed as protected, including limpets.

-Of the following fish, only the heads and frames may be used for berley or baiting rock lobster pots and rings, unless you have a receipt for purchasing it.
+For the species listed below, you can only use the heads and frames for berley or to bait rock lobster pots and rings—unless you have a receipt showing you bought the whole fish.

 • yellowtail kingfish.